 Meditation has increased in popularity in recent years and become more mainstream.
 The practice of mindfulness and meditation has been around for centuries and has tremendous benefits for our mental and physical health.
-But even if we know how beneficial meditation is, most of us don’t meditate every day because we feel too busy or it just seems too hard to get the habit started.
+But even if we know how beneficial meditation is, most of us don’t meditate every day because we feel too busy or it just seems too hard to get the daily habit started and make it a daily habit.

-The great thing about meditation though is that, like other micro habits, you will get benefits from simple doing it regularly as part of your routine.
+The great thing about meditation though is that, like other micro habits, you will get benefits from simple doing it regularly as part of your routine, even from just a few minutes a day.
 A brief short mediation is better than trying to set an unrealistic goal and not very doing it.
-Here are some tips that will help you make meditation part of your daily routine.
+Here are some tips that will help you make meditation a daily habit.
+The best part is that you can start meditating with a single meditation session!

 Benefits of Meditation

 Researchers have discovered numerous benefits to meditation.
-Here are a few of the top benefits:
+Here are a few of them:

 - Stress Reduction – this is one of the top reasons why people try meditation.
 Scientific research with thousands of participants shows that mindfulness mediation improved anxiety, depression and pain management.